-- The students study in detail specific rules which are particularly important for the tax planning of partnerships and corporations. - The students learn to optimize business structuring for tax purposes. - Particular attention is paid to business reorganizations and the development of effic tax solutions.
+The students study in detail specific rules which are particularly important for the tax planning of partnerships and corporations.

+The students learn to optimize business structuring for tax purposes.

+Particular attention is paid to business reorganizations and the development of efficient tax solut